verus-83/web-otp/README.md

 * account identifier (especially in emerging markets where email usage is low)
 * social graph (based on phone number contact list for example)
-* communication channel (i.e. call the user, send text message, etc.)
+* communication channel (i.e. call the user, send text message, etc.)u
 * anti-abuse signal (phone numbers are limited, may require physical identity verification in some places)
 * multi-factor auth (e.g. 2-step verification with SMS OTP)
 * account recovery (e.g. look up a forgotten account, as a password reset option)